manognya66/blog/web-fundamentals/first-request-burpsuite.md

 parent: Web Fundamentals
 ---

-## What is Burp Suite?

-**Burp Suite** is a web application security testing tool that acts as an intercepting proxy between a browser and a web server.
-It allows security testers to capture, inspect, and modify HTTP/HTTPS requests and responses in real time.

-By observing this raw traffic, we can understand how browsers communicate with servers, identify hidden data like cookies and headers, and analyze how web applications handle user input.

-This ability to intercept and analyze requests makes Burp Suite a fundamental tool for learning and performing web application security testing.

----

 # My First Intercepted Request in Burp Suite (OWASP Juice Shop)

 One of the most important moments in learning web security is seeing how a browser actually talks to a web server.